aarong/feedme-client/DEV.md

 client at initialization.

 Transport objects must implement the following interface and behavior in order to function correctly with the client.
+The client object interacts with transports through a wrapper that aims to detect invalid behavior and emits a client `transportError` event if the transport does something unexpected.

 ### Fundamentals